ian-chuang/EE222-Nonlinear-Systems-Ball-and-Beam-Project/README.md

 EE222/ME237 Nonlinear Systems, Spring 2025 Starter code and instructions for the course project.

+Final code for the project are located in the branches denoted ..._simulation.

 ### Feedback Linearization Simulation

   <img src="media/feedback_linearization.gif" width="500"/>